2600hz/kazoo/core/kazoo_numbers/doc/README.md

 #### Options

 The `knm_number` API functions often take a second argument of options.
-These are encapsulated in the `knm_number_options` module, including a handy `-type` for better type checking.
+These are encapsulated in the `knm_options` module, including a handy `-type` for better type checking.

 #### Bulk operations

-When you want to perform operations on a list of numbers, `knm_numbers` provides a nice way to do that, versus iterating over the list yourself.
+When you want to perform operations on a list of numbers, `knm_ops` provides a nice way to do that, versus iterating over the list yourself.

 ### Phone Numbers